microsoft/playwright/docs/api.md

   - `slowMo` <[number]>
   - `transport` <[ConnectionTransport]> **Experimental** A custom transport object which should be used to connect.

-This options object can be passed to [playwright.connect(options)](#playwrightconnectoptions) to establish connection to the browser.
+This options object can be passed to [browserType.connect(options)](#browsertypeconnectoptions) to establish connection to the browser.

 #### browserApp.process()
 - returns: <?[ChildProcess]> Spawned browser application process.